 Make More Money

 My favorite is Vanguard’s Total Market Index Fund.
 It comes with instant diversification and has low maintenance fees.
-It makes investing easy for the novice and for folks who don’t want to spend a lot of time on it.
+It makes investing easy for the novice and folks who don’t want to spend much time on it.

 Pay off Debt